HawaiiTravel Guide

 When it comes to staying on the Big Island, there are two major destinations that you may gravitate towards: Kailua-Kona on the west side, and Hilo on the east.
 Kailua-Kona offers a vast selection of accommodation and access to all the beaches, cultural sites, and activities.
 Meanwhile, Hilo has a less extensive accommodation array, but it's close to the popular Hawaii Volcanoes National Park.

 Kauai boasts three regions to choose from when it comes to staying on the island, but wherever you pick, you'll be pretty much guaranteed great beaches and lush green scenery.
-The North Shore tends to house upmarket accommodation, the Coconut Coast offers more affordable options, while the South Side features hotels and a selection of vacation rentals.
+The North Shore tends to house upmarket accommodation, the Coconut Coast offers more affordable options, while the South Side features hotels and a selection of holiday rentals.

 With a laidback charm, Oahu North Shore is almost the opposite of bustling, vibrant Waikiki.
 This is a picturesque place of tropical gardens and beach-loving lifestyle.
 The accommodation ranges from cottages to bed and breakfasts, beachside bungalows and luxury resorts, so you'll find everything from high-end getaways to nature-based retreats.
 Your itinerary and budget will be well-catered for here.